 - Serve as a substitute of studying—because a cue sheet will not help if a student has not studied the material

 The contents of a cue sheet are at the instructor’s discretion and should not run contrary to the essential requirements of the course.
 Only the professor can determine whether a cue sheet compromises the integrity of the course.

-A cue sheet should not contain a synopsis of course material, but rather mnemonics (a device such as a pattern of letters, ideas, or associations that assists in recalling information) and formulas that would enable the student to solve the problem.
-If the purpose of a test is to determine whether or not the student knows specific definitions, having those words or definitions on a cue sheet would make it an answer sheet and therefore, not acceptable.
-If the definitions were written but not connected to the terms to be defined in any way, this may be allowable, since it will trigger the student’s memory of the correct term.
+A cue sheet should not have a synopsis material, but mnemonics (a device such as a pattern of letters, ideas, or associations that helps in recalling information) and formulas that would enable the student to solve the problem.
+If a test is to determine whether or not the student knows specific definitions, having those words or definitions on a cue sheet would make it an answer sheet and not acceptable.
+If the definitions were written but not connected to the terms to be defined this may be allowable, since it will trigger the student’s memory of the correct term.
 The ideal cue sheet would most likely make little sense to anyone but that specific student.
-If remembering the information on the cue sheet is deemed to be an essential learning objective or outcome of the course, it should not be allowed.
-For example, if the learning objective or outcome of the course is to know the formula, it should not be allowed on the cue sheet; however, if the learning objective or outcome of the course is to demonstrate the ability to apply the formula, then it could be allowed on the cue sheet.
+If remembering the information on the cue sheet is considered an essential learning goal or outcome of the course, it should not be allowed.
+For example, if the learning goal or outcome of the course is to know the formula, it should not be allowed on the cue sheet; however, if the learning goal or outcome of the course is to show the ability to apply the formula, then it could be allowed on the cue sheet.

-Cue sheets must be reviewed and approved by the instructor since the instructor decides the learning objectives or essential requirements of the course.
-Instructors can choose to remove memory triggers that are deemed to be essential learning objectives for the course.
+Cue sheets must be reviewed and approved by the instructor since the instructor decides the learning goals or essential requirements of the course.
+Instructors can remove memory triggers deemed to be essential learning goals for the course.